bytedance/videx/doc/installation_mariadb.md

 ### 3. CMake Build

-Completely follow the official MariaDB build command, with the only difference of -DPLUGIN_VIDEX=YES.
+Completely follow the official MariaDB build command, with the only difference of `-DPLUGIN_VIDEX=YES`.

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Debug \